panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 missingVar;        // Throws ReferenceError
 ```

-That's great because you can use the expression `typeof myVar === 'undefined'` to determine if the variable is defined:
+That's great because you can use the expression `typeof myVar === 'undefined'` to determine if the variable is not defined:

 ```javascript
 if (typeof myVar === 'undefined') {